Lokavaluto/monujo/README.md

 - AAB files to provide to the playstore for deployment on it.

-Note that you can provide a revision number for the released android package by adding an argument to the command line as `android_rev:N` (that will be 0 by default).
+Note that you can provide a revision number for the released android package by adding an argument to the command line as `rev:N` (that will be 0 by default).

 ##### Applications